Occupational sexism: Some markers

+Research

+Discrimination against men in the workplace is underinvestigated.
+OECD reports often include effects against women, but not for men.

 Wage discrimination

 Howard J. Wall, an economist for the Federal Reserve Bank of St. Louis, states that women make a median hourly income that was equal to 83.8 percent of what men make.
 In the late 1980s, studies saw that about a fair amount of the gender pay gap was due to differences in the skills and experience that women bring to the labor market and about 28 percent was due to differences in industry, occupation, and union status among men and women.
 Accounting for these differences raised the female/male pay ratio in the late 1980s from about 72% to about 88%, leaving around 12 percent as an "unexplained" difference.

 Death at work

 The majority of occupational deaths occur among men.
 In one US study, 93% of deaths on the job involved men, with a death rate approximately 11 times higher than women.
 The industries with the highest death rates are mining, agriculture, forestry, fishing, and construction, all of which employ more men than women.
 Deaths of members in the military is currently above 90% men.